solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

 Gloo allows you to create upstreams from groups of EC2 instances.

-## Sample upstream config
+#### Sample EC2 Upstream Config

+- Before jumping into the tutorial, familiarize yourself with the EC2 upstream specification.
-The upstream config below creates an upstream that load balances to all EC2 instances that both match the filter spec and are visible to a user with the credentials provided by the secret.
+  - The upstream config below creates an upstream that load balances to all EC2 instances that both match the filter criteria and are available to a user with the credentials provided by the secret.

 ```yaml
 apiVersion: gloo.solo.io/v1